Luci-Park/Catlike-Coding/README.md

 If we used double precisions, it would double the memory size of numbers.

 ### Moving Graphs
+_Surface Shader_
+does lighting calculations.
+Doesn't work for the URP.
+* Fallback: a default shader that will be chosen if all subshader fails.
+* pragma: compiler directive
+#pragma surface ConfigureSurface Standard fullforwardshadows
+instructs the shader to generate a surface shader with **Standard** lighting and **full support for shadows**.
+* saturate : clamps all components to 0 - 1

 _Universal Render Pipeline(URP)_
 scriptable render pipeline.
 Has a shader graph.
+Cannot be modified, though.

 _Mesh_
 * Vector3[] vertices